 As I said before, I stand by a private business’s right to run their business as they see fit, but I dismay at how quickly Americans and their businesses are willing to shift their free and open culture to that of an autocratic culture, preventing individuals from going certain places, checking temperatures, making customers walk in a certain direction, creating an environment that slaves would find customary and freeman find contemptible.
 I can understand a begrudging willingness to do so in the short term for the sake of health or whatever moral reason is used; what I don’t understand is the thrilling embrace of such a culture.

 Why aren’t businesses, hospitals and the like reluctantly forcing their clients or patients to do something they may not want to do—all the while, waiting anxiously for the opportunity to safely do otherwise?
 Why does it seem like some businesses and hospitals enjoy the extra control and power over their clients and patients they now have?

-Since when did unlimited power, even in the hands of a mere security guard or cashier chasing down a customer and forcing them to put on a mask/comply to the store’s regulations, become normal?
+Since when did unlimited power, even in the hands of a mere security guard or cashier or business or school, become normal?
 Why are Americans, presumably masters at the art of liberty, not itching to bring liberty back into all of her society, culture and institutions again?

 I’ll restate: the business has right to do what they wish and their customers must either leave or comply—but why is such a culture embraced, promoted and even elevated to that of a “new normal”?
 Do we want autocratic private institutions?